 Chocolate Chip Pumpkin Brownies

-Yield: 24 small brownies
+Yield: 24 small brownies1/2 cup pumpkin puree

 1 whole egg